-Postictal Transient Hyperammonemia as an Indicator of Seizure DisorderLiu K.-T. · Lee C.-W. · Yang S.-C. · Yeh I-J. · Lin T.-J. · Su C.-S.b
+Postictal Transient Hyperammonemia as an Indicator of Seizure DisorderLiu K.-T.a · Lee C.-W.a · Yang S.-C.a · Yeh I-J.a · Lin T.-J.a · Su C.-S.b

 aDepartment of Emergency Medicine, Kaohsiung Medical University Hospital, Kaohsiung Medical University, and bDepartment of Neurology, Chang Gung Memorial Hospital-Kaohsiung Medical Center, Chang Gung University College of Medicine, Kaohsiung, Taiwan, ROC

 - Buy Cloud Access for unlimited viewing via different devices

 - Printing and saving restrictions apply

 Cloud: USD 20.00

 Article / Publication Details